Complex Reasoning over Logical Queries on Commonsense Knowledge Graphs: Additional Details on Data Construction

 \subsection{Nodes Normalization (Dealing with Sparsity)}

-To alleviate the sparsity issue, we first normalize the tail entities.
+To alleviate the sparsity issue, we first normalize the tail entities with simple rules similar with that in Dense-ATOMIC~\cite{dense-atomic} and CKBP~\cite{DBLP:conf/emnlp/FangWCHZSH21}.
 In ATOMIC, heads are pre-defined complete sentences (for example, ``PersonX says sorry'') while tails are usually short phrases without a subject (for example, ``to say sorry'').
 This discrepancy produces many duplicated nodes and make the graph sparser.
 We develop simple rules to add ``PersonX'' or ``PersonY'' in front of the tails to make them a complete sentence, if the tail does not have a subject.
 This process merged 3.7\% nodes together.
-We present the normalization rules in \Cref{table:normalization}.

 Second, as the nodes in ATOMIC are free-text, some nodes with the same semantic meaning are represented as separated nodes due to some minor annotation distinctions and errors, e.g., ``PersonX buys a ticket'' versus ``PersonX buys a ticket .''.
+These discrepencies can be addressed using embedding similarities~\cite{DBLP:conf/acl/WuSX23}.
 We use a state-of-the-art sentence embedding model\footnote{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}, to merge nodes with cosine similarity score over 0.95.
 In this process, 20.0\% nodes are merged together and the average degree increases by 25.3\%.